School Direct: Secondary Personal Stories

 I’m training to become a secondary school history teacher.
 The three years I spent doing my degree highlighted to me that I wanted to focus on History in my day to day life.
 Secondary teaching means I get to use and show that passion in every lesson.

-Although I was worried about going straight into teaching after my degree, it is was the right decision for me decision as my subject knowledge and skills are still really strong.
+Although I was worried about going straight into teaching after my degree, it is was the right decision for me as my subject knowledge and skills are still really strong.
 I chose TTSA because they showed the best welcome, support and communication during the interview process and their excellent organisation helped to make the process as smooth as possible.
 They’ve continued this approach on the course and I could not have asked for more support from the team.

 TTSA’s partner schools and academies are all of a high calibre, allowing me to observe teaching of the finest quality and become the best teacher possible.
 I’m so eager to become a teacher who can inspire and motivate all pupils.
-My favourite teachers were those who made my lessons difference and exciting, and I can’t wait to become that teacher!
+My favourite teachers were those who made my lessons different and exciting, and I can’t wait to become that teacher!

 My top tip

 Doing placements and volunteering in secondary schools was the best thing I ever did to confirm that teaching was for me.
 Forging relationships with staff and pupils showed me how rewarding teaching can be.
-It also meant that I had the opportunity to witness the life of a secondary teacher and the demands of the job, giving me realistic expectations.
+It also meant that I had the opportunity to witness the life of a secondary school teacher and the demands of the job, giving me realistic expectations.

-If you’re at all unsure whether teaching is for you, take time to go into schools: it’s an invaluable experience!
+If you’re at all unsure whether teaching is for you, take time to go into schools – it’s an invaluable experience!